 The People's Republic of China is a land of superlatives.
-China is the largest country in East Asia and the most populous country in the world.
+It's the largest country in East Asia and the most populous country in the world.
 China contains the world's longest human-made structure and some of the world's most ancient architecture.
-As one of the world's largest exporters, China is home to some of the world's tallest skyscrapers.
+At the same time, the country is racing into the future.
+China is one of the world's largest exporters and home to some of the world's tallest skyscrapers.

 Must-See in Beijing: